raganwald/raganwald.github.com/_posts/2013-07-27-Ive-always-been-mad.md

 ---
 layout: default
-title: "I've Always Been Mad"
+title: "It's a Mad, Mad, Mad World: Scoping in CoffeeScript and JavaScript"
-tags: [javascript]
+tags: [javascript, coffeescript]
 ---

 > "I've been mad for fucking years, absolutely years, been over the edge for yonks, been working me buns off for bands..."